lianjiewu88/JavaTwoPlusTwoEquals5/src/devExpertTest/testCase/Readme.md

 # InvoicingTest_05

-move initialization logic to @before, and cleanup in @after
+SPLIT initialization logic to @before, and cleanup in @after

 # InvoicingTest_06